 Wired And Wireless Connect

-The Logitech G703 Hero, like Logitech G Pro wireless, uses Logitech’s Lightspeed wireless connection for sub-1-millisecond latency.
+The Logitech G703 Hero, like Logitech G Pro, uses Logitech’s Lightspeed wireless connection for sub-1-millisecond latency.
 This is the fastest wireless or wired mouse you will find.

 The Logitech G703 Hero will last for 35+ hours, which is not bad.
 Logitech’s G Hub software can extend the battery by dimming the RGB lighting.